gpbl/react-day-picker/website/docs/api/variables/selectsinglecontext.md

 The SelectSingle context shares details about the selected days when in single selection mode.

-Access this context via the [useSelectSingle](../functions/useselectsingle.md) hook.
+Access this context from the [useSelectSingle](../functions/useselectsingle.md) hook.